mre/endler.dev/content/2024/so-you-want-to-start-a-tech-podcast/index.md

 reminds me of the golden age of YouTube a few years ago.
 Podcasting is becoming more professional now, but there's still plenty of room for new formats and perspectives.

 Remember: it's okay to start small and grow.
 You'll learn and improve with each new episode.
 The most important thing is to enjoy the process and share your personality with the world.

+If you're interested in Rust, consider listening to the [Rust in Production](https://corrode.dev/podcast/) podcast.
+I'd love to hear what you think!